 The Origin Story

-His parents purchasing and Uncanny X-Men #94 comic book in 1974, Gage was immediately drawn to the medium and never looked back.
-As a boy, it had never occurred to him that a career could be made from the retailing side of the hobby, as there were precious few direct market stores in the ’70s.
+His parents purchased an Uncanny X-Men #94 comic book in 1974 and Greg Gage was immediately drawn to the medium and never looked back.
+As a boy, it had never occurred to him that a career could be made from the retail side of the hobby as there were precious few direct market stores in the ’70s.
 With the renewed popularity of the comic book in the late 1980’s, the first seed was planted in Gage’s mind of a future in comics.

 After some amateur dabbling in writing, and the usual rejection letters that come with it, he gave up on the idea of a career in the medium and pursued other interests.
 The bug continued to develop, however, and the idea of retailing soon followed.